 Security, risk and compliance

-Cloud environments and information assets can span different cloud providers, making it vital to provide a proper security architecture and in-depth protection of resources.
+Cloud environments and data assets can span vast cloud providers, making it vital to provide a secure architecture and in-depth protection of resources.

 Organization, roles and skills

-Cloud computing and supporting as-a-Service business models require not only changes to organization structures but also robust change management for the organizational areas impacted.
+Cloud computing and supporting as-a-Service business models need both changes to organizational structures and strong change management for the areas of the organization affected.

 Management and governance

-A holistic management and governance approach is needed as part of the cloud journey to manage not only multiple cloud environments, tools and providers but also the growing number of services each cloud provider delivers.
+A holistic management and governance approach as part of the cloud journey can not only help manage multiple cloud environments, tools and providers but also the growing number of services each cloud provider delivers.

 Cloud managed services